TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/developing/usage/search-schemas.md

 title: "Creating Search Schemas"
 description: ""
 project: "riak_kv"
-project_version: "2.9.0"
+project_version: "2.9.0p5"
 menu:
-  riak_kv-2.9.0:
+  riak_kv-2.9.0p5:
     name: "Creating Search Schemas"
     identifier: "usage_search_schemas"
     weight: 110
     parent: "developing_usage"
 toc: true
 aliases:
+  - /riak/2.9.0p5/dev/advanced/search-schema
+  - /riak/kv/2.9.0p5/dev/advanced/search-schema
+  - /riak/2.9.0p5/developing/usage/search-schemas/
+  - /riak/2.9.0/developing/usage/search-schemas/
+  - /riak/kv/2.9.0/developing/usage/search-schemas/
+  - /riak/kv/2.9.0p1/developing/usage/search-schemas/
+  - /riak/kv/2.9.0p2/developing/usage/search-schemas/
+  - /riak/kv/2.9.0p3/developing/usage/search-schemas/
-  - /riak-docs/riak/2.9.0/dev/advanced/search-schema
+  - /riak/kv/2.9.0p4/developing/usage/search-schemas/
-  - /riak-docs/riak/kv/2.9.0/dev/advanced/search-schema
+  - /riak/kv/latest/developing/usage/search-schemas/
 ---

-[concept clusters]: {{<baseurl>}}riak/kv/2.9.0/learn/concepts/clusters
+[concept clusters]: {{<baseurl>}}riak/kv/2.9.0p5/learn/concepts/clusters

 > **Note on Search 2.0 vs. Legacy Search**
 >
 > This document refers to the new Riak Search 2.0 with [Solr](http://lucene.apache.org/solr/) integration (codenamed Yokozuna).
-For information about the deprecated Riak Search, visit [the old Using Riak Search docs](http://docs.basho.com/riak/1.4.10/dev/using/search/).
+For information about the deprecated Riak Search, visit [the old Using Riak Search docs]({{< baseurl >}}riak/kv/1.4.10/dev/using/search/).

 Riak Search is built for ease of use, allowing you to write values into Riak and query for values using Solr.
-Riak Search does a lot of work under the hood to convert your values---plain text, JSON, XML, [Riak Data Types]({{<baseurl>}}riak/kv/2.9.0/developing/data-types/), and [more]({{<baseurl>}}riak/kv/2.9.0/developing/usage/custom-extractors)---into something that can be indexed and searched later.
+Riak Search does a lot of work under the hood to convert your values---plain text, JSON, XML, [Riak Data Types]({{<baseurl>}}riak/kv/2.9.0p5/developing/data-types/), and [more]({{<baseurl>}}riak/kv/2.9.0p5/developing/usage/custom-extractors)---into something that can be indexed and searched later.
 Nonetheless, you must still instruct Riak/Solr how to index a value.
 Are you providing and array of strings?
 An integer?
 A date?
 Is your text in English or Russian?
 You can provide such instructions to Riak Search by